gate-computer/gate/C.md

 ### Streaming

 Services may provide uni- or bi-directional byte streams.
 They may be implicit, or opened explicitly via a call.
+Either way, they are subject to flow control and don't generate packets before permitted by the program.

 ```c